andersonpem/linux-audio-switcher-hdmi-analog/README.md

 ./switchaudio i
 ```
 ### I'm a lazy bastard, I don't wanna go to the repo folder to run the command.
 What should I do?
 Well, we got you covered.
-Make sure the repo is in an place that you won't delete and run the script:
+Make sure the repo is in a place that you won't delete and run the script:
 ```bash
 ./addToBin
 ```